roverwing/RoverWingLibrary/docs/imu.rst

    Functions :func:`distanceTo`, :func:`bearingTo` use flat map model.
-The results are accurate enough for distances up to 10 km, but if you want to find the distance between your robot and Mount Everest, you need to write your own code (or google for existing solutions).
+The results are accurate enough for distances up to 10 km, but if you want to find the distance between your robot and Mount Everest, you need to write your own code or google for existing solutions (unless you are within 10 km of Mount Everest).